LFS-Aware Surface Reconstruction from Unoriented 3D Point Clouds: Method

 \subsection{LFS Estimation}

 Mathematically, LFS is defined as the distance from a query point on the surface to its closest point on the medial axis.
-Estimating the medial axis, e.g.\ from the Voronoi diagram \cite{dey2006normal}, is difficult as it is sensitive to noise and sampling density.
-Instead, we estimate LFS directly from the input point set, and bypass the construction of the medial axis.
+Estimating the medial axis, e.g., from the Voronoi diagram \cite{dey2006normal} or finding the maximal empty ball \cite{Ma20113DMA}, is difficult as it is sensitive to noise and sampling density.
+Instead, we estimate LFS directly from the input point set and bypass the construction of the medial axis.
 LFS captures a shape's local curvature, thickness, and separation (see Fig.~\ref{fig-lfs}).
 Given a query point $\mathbf{x}$ on a shape embedded in 3D space, we define LFS as

 where $r(\mathbf{x})$ denotes the estimated local curvature radius and $\delta(\mathbf{x})$ denotes the estimated shape diameter function \cite{shapira2008consistent, rolland2013robust}.
 The curvature radius captures the local curvature, while the shape diameter function captures the local thickness and separation of a shape.
 In addition, our surface reconstruction approach relies on the reach (i.e., the minimum LFS) to construct a reach-aware multi-domain discretization.